omiddeeplearning/CMAs/README.md

 # Samples of CMAs
-Here we have some samples of each type of the introduced CMAs:
+IN this repository we have some samples of each type of the introduced CMAs:

 Note:
 We have two types of datasets: before the launch of CMAs and after the launch of CMAs.